-ISFJs tend to take everything personally, including what is or isn’t said during conflict.
+ISFJs tend to take everything personally, including what is or isn’t said during the conflict.
 An ISTP will often take matters for face value, seeing no need to rehash or analyze a situation further than it needs to be.

-Once an ISTP decides they’ve had enough they can shut their partner out.
-This tendency to stonewall paired with a love of risk-taking behavior can lead to an ISTP manipulating an ISFJ in a relationship if it is not built upon mutual trust, respect, and understanding in the first place.
+Once an ISTP decides they’ve had enough, they can shut their partner out.
+This tendency to stonewall, paired with a love of risk-taking behavior, can lead to an ISTP manipulating an ISFJ in a relationship if it is not built upon mutual trust, respect, and understanding in the first place.

 ISFJ Male and ISTP Female